jquery/learn.jquery.com/page/jquery-ui/widget-factory/extending-widgets.md

 dialog.dialog( "close" );
 ```

 Above, the parent widget's plugin, `dialog()`, cannot invoke the `close()` method on an element that is a superDialog.
-If you need to access the parent's methods, you need to specify a new method on the widget's prototype object and use `_super()` or `_superApply()` to access the parent's method.

 For more on the invoking widget methods see [Widget Method Invocation](/jquery-ui/widget-factory/widget-method-invocation/).
-For more information on the widget plugin bridge see [its documentation](http://api.jqueryui.com/jQuery.widget.bridge/).

 ### Customizing Individual Instances

 All the examples we have looked at so far have extended methods on the widget's prototype.
 Methods overridden on the prototype affect all instances of the widget.

-To show this refer to the example below; both instances of the dialog use the same `open()` method.
+To show this, refer to the example below; both instances of the dialog use the same `open()` method.

 ```
 $.widget( "ui.dialog", $.ui.dialog, {